 Accessing Shelter – If you are in-need of housing, please call the Homeless Hotline at 614-274-7000

-IMPACT HOPE Fund – New Applications for The Home Relief Fund 2020 Have Been Closed.
-IF more funds become available WE WILL contact those on the waitlist first.
-If you have submitted an application and are still waiting on its processing to be completed, please login and check its status.
-(Only those who applied for the Home Relief Fund will be able to do this) Applications are processed on a first come, first completed basis.
+IMPACT HOPE Fund – New Applications for The Home Relief Fund 2020 Have REOPENED as of 3/23 for rental assistance for those impacted by COVID-19.
+Applications are processed on a first come, first completed basis.
 Please be sure to respond to inquiries as soon as possible to ensure your application is processed as quickly as possible.

 Franklin County Municipal Court – Eviction Hearings in Courtroom 11B and Traffic Arraignments in Courtrooms 1A/1B will be heard at the Columbus Convention Center (Main Concourse Entry, B Meeting Rooms, 400 N. High St., Columbus, 43215) from June 1st until August 31st.
 Traffic cases can call: 614-645-8186; Eviction cases can call: 614-645-7235.

 Columbus CARES Act Utility Assistance Program – This program offers one-time payment aid of up to $750 toward an eligible Columbus water/sewer/stormwater bill, and/or up to $500 toward an eligible power bill.
 Columbus residents who qualify can receive financial help for overdue utility charges.